MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 ![SoPerspectiveCamera and SoOrthographicCamera](images/tutorials/openinventor/Camera_3.png "SoPerspectiveCamera and SoOrthographicCamera")

-You can now switch between both cameras, but you can not interact with them in the viewer.
+You can now switch between both cameras, but you cannot interact with them in the viewer.
 Select the `SoCameraInteraction` and toggle *detectCamera*.
 Now the default camera of the `SoCameraInteraction` is replaced by the camera selected in the `SoSwitch`.

 Whenever you change the camera in the switch, you need to detect the new camera in the `SoCameraInteraction`.